 School meals are cooked on-site by our directly employed kitchen team, led by our experienced cook, Shyvonne Buglass.
 The kitchen team are supported by Luis De Abreu, the Head of Catering for the Trust.
 Not being part of the Bracknell Forest school meals contract means we have more control over both food standards and what we offer the children.
 We tailor our menus to take into account the children's likes and dislikes to encourage maximum uptake.

-All children in Key Stage 1 are eligible for a free school meal every day.
+All children in their Reception Year and Key Stage 1 are eligible for a free school meal every day.

-For Key Stage 2 pupils, payment needs to be made online via www.parentpay.com The price of a school meal is £2.20.
+For Key Stage 2 pupils, payment needs to be made online via www.parentpay.com From September 2019, the price of a school meal is £2.30.
 We no longer accept cash for school dinners.
-On the using the website for the first time you will require a parentpay username and password which can be provided by the school office if required.
+On the using the website for the first time you will require a ParentPay username and password which can be provided by the school office if required.

 If your child prefers a packed lunch please provide it in a strong, named lunch box.
 Sweets, chocolate, nuts and fizzy drinks are not allowed.
 Drinks should be in a carton or plastic container.